KAYAN RIVER SLOW LORIS

 Reproduction and Family

 Having only recently been distinguished among their fold, little is currently known about the mating rituals and familial relationships of Kayan River slow lorises.
-Furthermore, the nocturnal lifestyles of slow lorises make studying them difficult for human researchers; and what little has been observed in one species cannot necessarily be assumed to be the case for others.
-Altogether, the minuter details of their habits remain difficult for us to apprehend.
+Furthermore, the nocturnal lifestyles (active at night) of slow lorises make studying them difficult for human researchers; and what little has been observed in one species cannot necessarily be assumed to be the case for others.
+Altogether, the more minute details of their habits remain difficult for us to apprehend.

-There is some debate as to whether or not slow lorises are monogamous or polyandrous.
+There is some debate as to whether or not slow lorises are monogamous (having one mate) or polyandrous (females having multiple mates).
 It likely varies depending on the species.
 Whatever the case, the mother seems to take complete responsibility for raising her offspring.

 The birth of more than one slow loris at a time is a rare event.
 The mother leaves her newborn hidden in a nest while she forages.
 In case any predators should find him, she applies a coat of her toxic oils to his fur.
 Eventually, he develops the muscles and skills to leave the nest and join his mother on her nightly forages.
 From her he learns the survival and social skills that will transform him from a helpless youth to the self-reliant creature into which a slow loris matures.